COMPENSATION FOR YOUR LOSSES

-How much is my claim worth?
+How much is your claim worth?

 The value of your claim will depend on a variety of factors unique to your claim, including who is at fault for your injuries, the kinds of injuries you’ve suffered, how long you are expected to suffer the effects of your injuries, and the way in which your injuries have affected your life and your employment.
 No two claims are the same, but there are general guidelines and rules of law that provide reference for the appropriate range of compensation for every individual claim.